broyeztony/ford-solidity-transpiler/README.md

 ## Usage

-1. Create a Smart Contract and parse it using the [Ford parser](https://github.com/broyeztony/ford-solidity-parser).
+1. Create a Ford Smart Contract and parse it using the [Ford parser](https://github.com/broyeztony/ford-solidity-parser).
 Example
 ```ford
 contract PrimitiveTypes;